PhuNH/markdown-gettext/README.md

 # markdown-gettext

-Markdown i18n with gettext.
+A command line program to do i18n and l10n for individual Markdown files.

 CommonMark compliant.
-All core Markdown elements are supported, as well as front matter, table, and definition list.
+All core Markdown elements are supported, as well as YAML front matter, table, and definition list.

-The package can be used as a command line program to do i18n and l10n for individual Markdown files, and as a library to make larger programs.

 ## Install